nefeli/trafficgen/README.md

 set csv CSV                                       Set the CSV file for stats output start PORT MODE [TRAFFIC_SPEC...]
 Start sending packets on a port stop PORT...
-Stop sending packets on a set of ports
+Stop sending packets on a set of ports add port PORT [PORT_ARGS...]
+Create a port with the given args delete port PORT                                  Create a port with the given args
 ```

 See the [advanced guide](AdvancedGuide.md) for how to generate different types